Are Your Meeting Icebreaker Questions Falling Flat? Here’s Why

 Keep in mind that coaching differs from mentoring.
 Coaching is a formal arrangement where a coach works with you to achieve specific objectives over a defined period of time, anywhere from three months to a year.
 Whereas mentoring is an ongoing, sometimes informal relationship with someone “who has been there” to provide wisdom and guidance based on their experience.

 After completing even just a bit of research on one to one coaching, it can be easy to believe it is only for top-tier leadership or those in the c-suite just based on the naming of the practice alone.
 However, the actual demographic seeking out coaches is much different.
 According to the ICF Global Coaching Study, the most common position held by someone who is working with a one to one coach is a people manager.
-Ultimately, everyone can benefit from one on one coaching, whether you are an individual contributor, a high-potential employee being groomed a promotion into management, or a seasoned people manager.
+Ultimately, everyone can benefit from one on one coaching, whether you are an individual contributor, a high potential employee being groomed for a promotion into management, or a seasoned people manager.

 Much like a professional athlete works with the very best coaches to perform at their best, a one on one coach does the same.
 There is a perception that a coach is only needed when there is something to fix.